Saudi court hands prison sentence to women's rights activist | Politics

 Saudi court hands prison sentence to women's rights activist

-A Saudi court on Monday sentenced prominent women's rights activist Loujain al-Hathloul to five years and eight months in prison, local media reported, in a trial that has drawn international condemnation as Riyadh faces new U.S. scrutiny.
+A Saudi court on Monday sentenced prominent women's rights activist Loujain al-Hathloul to five years and eight months in prison, her family and local media said, in a trial that has drawn international condemnation as Riyadh faces renewed U.S. scrutiny.
 Hathloul, 31, has been held since 2018 following her arrest along with at least a dozen other women's rights activist.

 - READ MORE ON: